Aidar5/nattoeng/docs/source/exercises/19_exercises.rst

 Function parameters:

-* device - dictionary with device connection parametersву
+* device - dictionary with device connection parameters
 * command - command to execute

 Function returns a string with command output.